 Any hair on the body that remains above the surface of the skin as healthy hair, eventually sheds and begins to reproduce again with the action of the papilla.
 Therefore, any hair that is removed by electrolysis, if it does grow back, will not do so until it completes the whole hair cycle.
 That may take anywhere from 4-12 weeks, depending on factors such as hormones, heredity, and your own personal growth cycle.
 Hairs that show above the skin before the third week are NEW HAIRS.
 This is the reason it is so important to schedule regular consistent appointments, to treat new hairs as they surface.

 Distorted Hair Follicles:

 Some hairs may be twisted or curved underneath the surface of the skin.
 These hairs are particularly difficult to remove because the heat can’t come into direct contact with the papilla, therefore they usually require multiple treatments, but can still be successfully treated over time.
 We may also choose to use the Blend modality, while this is generally a slower method, it is very effective in treating curved and distorted follicles the first time.

 When deciding on an electrologist, please choose carefully.
-Shannon Alberti, CPE, is a Certified Professional Electrologist trained and certified at the American Institute of Education, CA.
+Shannon Del Monte, CPE, is a Certified Professional Electrologist trained and certified at the American Institute of Education, CA.

 South Carolina currently does not hold any electrologist certification requirements so please ask where your electrologist received their training and what types of continuing education they receive.